Killing of James Boyd: Appointment of a special prosecutor

 On April 16, Brandenburg named private attorney Randi McGinn special prosecutor for the case, saying that the Attorney-General's office and thirteen other DA offices around the state had all declined to take the case for reasons of either budget or case load.
 McGinn, a civil-rights trial attorney who recently represented a plaintiff in a wrongful death suit against the city, was paid $5,400 – what a public defender would receive for a death penalty case.
 McGinn filed charges of second degree murder and voluntary and involuntary manslaughter against the two officers.

 At the preliminary hearing, District Court Judge Neil Candelaria dismissed the involuntary manslaughter charges, saying they were not appropriate in this case, which seemed "more of intentional and I haven't heard much of anything unintentional."
 This was the least serious of the charges, and the officers still faced trial on the voluntary manslaughter, second-degree murder, and assault charges that remained.

 On June 22, 2015, court document filings showed McGinn seeking charges of second degree murder against Sandy and Perez.
 The filing also includes accusations of voluntary manslaughter, involuntary manslaughter, and aggravated assault.
 A preliminary hearing for the case began on August 3, 2015.
 The murder trial began in the week of September 21, 2015.
 Testimony included the reticence of an Albuquerque Open Space officer. officer who said he did not fire because he feared repercussions.

 APD officer Mikal Monette had crisis intervention training and had successfully resolved hundreds of situations.
 He testified at trial that an APD sergeant removed him from the bargaining process, replacing him with Detective Sandy and others shortly before Boyd was mortally wounded.
 This was even though Monette had made some progress and had succeeded in getting Boyd, at one point, to agree to leave with him.
 The judge dismissed the charges of involuntary manslaughter on September 28, leaving only the more serious 2nd degree murder charges remaining.
 Under state law, involuntary manslaughter implies either provocation by the victim or behavior emanating from the "heat of passion."
 The prosecution and defense testimony concluded on October 5, 2016, with closing arguments and jury instructions scheduled for the next day.

 Wrongful Death Lawsuit

 In June 2014, the brother of James Boyd, Andrew Jones, filed a wrongful death lawsuit against the Albuquerque Police Department.
 The lawsuit asked that the city and the police department put in place given corrective measures including better training for law enforcement officers in how to deal with individuals suffering from mental illness, requiring all officers be trained in crisis intervention, that anyone "subjected to force" during any encounter with the Albuquerque Police Department be given prompt medical attention, and that the city establish a fund called the "James Matthew Boyd Emergency Outreach Team" which would provide resources for local doctors and others to help people who are homeless and experiencing a mental health crisis.
-The lawsuit was settled in July 2015 for $5 million.